vietthang207/bubble-saga/README.md

 		+ Press reset, should see an alert which has 2 options yes or no
 		+ Press yes, should see the bubble collection view changed to default state
 		+ Repeat, but choose no, nothing should happen after.

+	5 Test Play

+		a.
+Test play empty level
+		+ Press PLAY right after enter level designer mode, you should be start to play normally

+		b.
+Test play without saving
+		+ Modify some cells
+		+ Press PLAY, you should be moved to game play view with your drawed cells still be there.

+		c.
+Test load and play
+		+ Load a level
+		+ Press PLAY, you should be moved to game play view with your loaded cells still be there.

+		d.
+Test load, modify and play without saving
+		+ Load a level
+		+ Modify some cells
+		+ Press PLAY, you should be moved to game play view with your loaded cells and modified cells still be there.

 III.
 Test Game Play